segment was partly funded by a Local History Grant issued by the Brisbane City

 Among Bertha Weedon's recollections are to be found references to the abundance of snakes on the surrounding land, hardships arising from the flooding of Bulimba Creek in the early 1860s, and to an encounter with an aborigine who'd apparently received some vestiges of a European education.

 The farming of sugarcane, encouraged by the new state government, began at Hemmant in 1863-64 by the enterprise of the Gibson family with canes from Louis Hope's farm at Ormiston.
 Sugar growing spread through Tingalpa and further up the Bulimba Creek sub-catchment at Wynnum.
 Vineyards and orchards proliferated at Eight Mile Plains and Mt Gravatt in conjunction with dairying.
 There were attempts by a farmer of the name Winter, to grow cotton and coffee in the Sunnybank district.
-Grapes were also grown by the Mumford family in the Hemmant area later in the nineteenth century.
+Grapes were also grown by the Mumford family in the Hemmant area later in the nineteenth century, while vignerons were also to be found @ Eight Mile Plains & Mt Gravatt by the 1890s..
 Kanaka indentured labour [ Capt.
 Robert Towns was the first among those introducing this practice] from the Pacific archipelagoes to the north-east of Australia, was used to work the sugar plantations, and to clear land for farming at Upper Mt Gravatt.
 At Hemmant the kanakas [ a Pacific Islander word meaning " people " ] were fed purely on sweet potatoes, but they were known to supplement this austere diet with fish they readily caught from Bulimba Creek.

 Sugar farming entered a decline after an onslaught of drought and frosts in the mid 1870s and the farmed areas of the catchment began to concentrate on the cultivation of tropical fruits and vegetables.
 A record of large rates of tree clearing during the decade at Tingalpa to allow for wider agricultural activity has been found, and will be entered in this part of the study later.(JOL Hemmant Suburb File, Robinson 1991)